l7mp/stunner/docs/GATEWAY.md

 1. **Disabling the exposition of the health-check port:** Some older Kubernetes load-balancer providers required the exposition of the health-check port on LoadBalancer Services for UDP listeners to become externally reachable.
 Therefore, by default STUNner adds the health-check port (usually set via specific Gateway annotations) to the service-ports in automatically created LoadBalancer services.
 This has the unfortunate consequence that the health-check port becomes publicly reachable, which is considered a security issue by some, see https://github.com/l7mp/stunner-gateway-operator/issues/49.
 To prevent STUNner from exposing the health-check port, add the annotation `stunner.l7mp.io/disable-health-check-expose: true` to the corresponding Gateway.
 Note that this may cause TURN/UDP listeners unreachable on the Gateway, so use this only if you know that this setting will work with your Kubernetes provider.

+1. **Disabling session affinity:** By default STUNner applies the `sessionAffinity: ClientIP` setting on the LB services it creates to expose Gateways.
+Normally this setting improves stability by ensuring that each TURN session is safely pinned to the same dataplane pod for its entire lifetime.
+Certain hosted Kubernetes platforms, however, seem to reject UDP LB services that have this setting on, [breaking STUNner deployments](https://github.com/l7mp/stunner/issues/155) on these systems.
+In order to prevent STUNner from enforcing session affinity on the LB Service corresponding to a Gateway, just set the `stunner.l7mp.io/disable-session-affinity: true` annotation on the Gateway.
+Otherwise, session affinity is turned on.

 The below table summarizes the Gateway annotations supported by STUNner.

 | Key/value                                           | Description                                                                                                                                                | Default        |